• How it works

 • those who do not wish to get involved in unnecessary court battles that may or may not get messy ultimately,

-• Achieving swifter and more conflict free way of settling family disputes.
+• Achieving swifter and conflict free methods of settling family disputes.

 Procedure of a family settlement agreement

-A family settlement is a peacemaking procedure where an outsider, generally a senior family member or a lawyer, counsels, assists as well as guide the entire family to arrive at a mutually acceptable solution regarding the property dispute.
+A family settlement is a peacemaking procedure where an outsider, generally a senior family member or a lawyer/counsel , assists and guides the entire family to arrive at a mutually acceptable solution regarding the property dispute.

-Additionally, this family settlement agreement does not necessarily have to be a single legal document comprising the entire division of the family property when it can also be a bunch of legal documents analysing the property rights of every family member.
+Additionally, this family settlement agreement does not necessarily have to be a single legal document comprising the entire division of the family property.
+It can also be a bunch of legal documents analysing the property rights of every family member.

 As per the provisions of the Income Tax Act of 1961, a settlement agreement is neither a transfer of property nor a gift.
 As a result, exclusive transfer of property documents will also have to be pulled out with the said family settlement agreement to be able to execute an actual transfer of property.